ThanhDeveloper/AspNetCoreWebAPIBoilerplate/README.md

 - AutoMapper (10.1.1)
 - FluentValidation.AspNetCore (10.3.3)

-Database: Postgres SQL
+Database: Postgres SQL (You can change connection method for other DBMS at Startup.cs)

-Target Framwork: .Net core 3.1 (long time support)
+Target Framwork: .Net core 3.1 (long time support) or Net 5.0

 Command:
-- cd RepositoryPattern
+- cd WebApplicationAspNetCoreTemplate
+- dotnet ef migrations add init-tbl (you can ignore this command)
-- dotnet ef database update init-tbl
+- dotnet ef database update init-tbl (Ensure this command is executed)

 Global exception:
 - Handle business logic exception